openshift-tigerteam/ocp-agent-install-config-examples/README.md

 cp -r install-config.yaml agent-config.yaml install
 openshift-install agent create image --dir=install --log-level=debug
 ```

+> There is a shell script in this directory called `create-image.sh` that contains this contents.

 Wait for the agent create image command to complete and you will have a iso file located at `~/ocp/install/agent.x86_64.iso`.